ja2-stracciatella/ja2-stracciatella/README.md

 2. Create a branch (git checkout -b my_feature_branch)
 3. Commit your changes (git commit -am "description of your changes")
 4. Push to the branch (git push origin my_feature_branch)
-5. Create a pull requst from your branch into master
+5. Create a pull request from your branch into master

 Please don't reformat the code for the sake of it, because it will make the merge process harder.
 Instead use the following settings in your editor:

 - display tab as 8 spaces
 - indent with tabs

-If you add new code, please don't add spaces after opening or before closing round brackets.
+If you add new code, please don't add spaces after opening or before closing parentheses.

 ## History of the Project